Prospects of discovering sub-solar primordial black holes using the stochastic gravitational wave background from third-generation detectors: Fisher forecast

-Assuming the location of the two CE detectors at the current location of LIGO-Hanford and LIGO-Livingston, and Einstein Telescope (ET) at the site of Virgo (similar to previous studies \cite{Sachdev:2020bkk, Martinovic:2020hru}), we explore the possibility of measuring the PBH population of sub-solar masses and the capability of distinguishing it from BNS systems using the SGWB signal.
-We consider two scenarios of PBH log-normal mass populations with $M_c=1\, M_\odot$ and $M_c=0.05\, M_\odot$, and the corresponding standard deviations $\sigma=0.1$ and $\sigma=0.01$ respectively.
-We show a Fisher forecast for both these scenarios with a pessimistic value of the suppression factor $f_{sup}= 2\times 10^{-3}$ \cite{Raidal:2018bbj, 2021JCAP...03..068H} using a network of two CE detectors and one ET detector in Fig. \ref{fig:fisher_alpha} and \ref{fig:fisher_fpbh} respectively for the parameter $\alpha$ and $f_{PBH}$, integrated over an observation time of five years.
-For these results, we have a $30\%$ prior on the value of the total local merger rate and on the time-delay parameter $t^{eff}_{d}$ (shown in Fig. \ref{fig:fisher_alpha} and \ref{fig:fisher_fpbh}) which should be possible to infer from the individual well-detected astrophysical sources \cite{Vitale:2018yhm}.
+We show a Fisher forecast for both these scenarios with a pessimistic value of the suppression factor $f_{sup}= 2\times 10^{-3}$ \citep{Raidal:2018bbj, 2021JCAP...03..068H} using a network of two CE detectors and one ET detector in Fig. \ref{fig:fisher_alpha} and \ref{fig:fisher_fpbh} respectively for the parameter $\alpha$ and $f_{PBH}$, integrated over an observation time of five years using the mass distribution discussed in the previous section.
+For these results, we have a $30\%$ prior on the value of the total local merger rate and on the time-delay parameter $t^{eff}_{d}$ (shown in Fig. \ref{fig:fisher_alpha} and \ref{fig:fisher_fpbh}) which should be possible to infer from the individual well-detected astrophysical sources \citep{Vitale:2018yhm}.
 We show that using a network of two CE detectors and one ET, we can obtain a limit on either $\alpha$ or $f_{PBH}$ with about $1$-$10\%$ precision, if the suppression factor $f_{sup}$ is minimal and for the values of $M_c= 1-0.05\, M_\odot$.
-However if the suppression factor $f_{sup}=1$, then one can constrain $f_{PBH}$ to a level of $ \sim 0.001\%.$ This method will make it possible to discover (or constrain) sub-solar PBHs as dark matter candidates from the third generation GW detectors, even if the suppression factor $f_{sup}$ is minimal, as is found in recent studies \cite{Raidal:2018bbj, 2021JCAP...03..068H}, and distinguish the contribution from ABH sources such as BNSs and BBHs from very high redshift sources.
+However if the suppression factor $f_{sup}=1$, then one can constrain $f_{PBH}$ to a level of $ \sim 0.001\%.$ This method will make it possible to discover (or constrain) sub-solar PBHs as dark matter candidates from the third generation GW detectors, even if the suppression factor $f_{sup}$ is minimal, as is found in recent studies \citep{Raidal:2018bbj, 2021JCAP...03..068H}, and distinguish the contribution from ABH sources such as BNSs and BBHs from very high redshift sources.
 Moreover, the measurement of the value of $\alpha$ with $1-10\%$ accuracy will make it possible to also distinguish between the Poisson and the clustering scenarios of PBHs.
 As a result, we should be able to shed light on the formation channel of PBHs.
-Further improvements are possible if a stricter prior on $t_d^{eff}$ is attainable from the individual detected events \cite{Vitale:2018yhm} including lensed events \cite{2013JCAP...10..022P, 2014JCAP...10..080B, 2015JCAP...12..006D,Mukherjee:2021qam}.
+Further improvements are possible if a stricter prior on $t_d^{eff}$ is attainable from the individual detected events \citep{Vitale:2018yhm} including lensed events \citep{2013JCAP...10..022P, 2014JCAP...10..080B, 2015JCAP...12..006D,Mukherjee:2021qam}.